-We have thousands of preserved plants, insects, and birds that are available to the public during our Open Lab hours of Wednesdays, from 1-5pm, and by appointment.
+We have thousands of preserved plants, insects, and birds that are available to the public.
 In our lab, you will have access to our specimens for identification, comparison and art, as well as natural history literature, field guides, microscopes, and knowledgeable staff.

 You can search our herbarium anytime online through the Southwest herbarium portal SEINet.
 It is like Google for plants!